JoelGCervantes/JoelGCervantes.github.io/journal.md

 color: #6ea8fe;
 }
 '''
 One issue I ran into during this process what that for some reason I wanted each part of the grid to have a set height, so I needed to fidn a way to add scrolling functionality when expanding the accordion.
-When doing this it caused 2 other issues: 1. because i gave the accordian a height, the entire background of the accordian was a different color that my body. problem 2 was the crollbar was ugly within the accordion.
+When doing this it caused 2 other issues: 1. because i gave the accordian a height, the entire background of the accordian was a different color that my body. problem 2 was the scrollbar was ugly within the accordion.
 To fix both of these issuea I used:
 '''
 .accordion-item {
 border-color: #495057;